Published on: Tuesday 10 Aug 2021 at 17:04

-“We give people the chance to talk to someone immediately about how they are feeling with our Bereavement Support Helpline.
+“We give people the chance to talk to someone immediately about how they are feeling with our Bereavement Support Helpline (now called GriefLine).
 Our Bereavement Cafes (both virtually and in person) give people the chance to connect with others who are experiencing bereavement so that they can begin to build their own social support networks.
 And we provide individualised support, lasting 6-8 weeks, through our listening ear programme.

 “This is all in addition to offering 1-2-1 and group counselling sessions.
 The variety of our offer reflects the various needs of someone who is grieving; what might work for one person wouldn’t necessarily be effective for someone else.”